Electrostatically-induced topological phase transitions in polyacetylene molecules: Equations of motion and solutions in the presence of a gate

-with $m,n \in \mathbb{Z}$.
-Note that these uniform configurations obey the periodic condition $\phi_{c(s)}(L/2)-\phi_{c(s)}(-L/2)=0$, implying from Eqs. (\ref{eq:Nc}) and (\ref{eq:Ns}) that we must have $N_c=N_s=0$ and, therefore the total charge and spin in the ground state is $Q=S=0$, as expected for a particle-hole- and SU(2)-symmetric ground state.
+with $m_c, m_s \in \mathbb{Z}$.
+Note that these uniform configurations obey the periodic condition $\phi_{c(s)}(L/2)-\phi_{c(s)}(-L/2)=0$, implying from Eq. (\ref{eq:Ns}) that we must have $N_c=N_s=0$ and, therefore the total charge and spin in the ground state is $Q=S_z=0$, as expected for a particle-hole- and SU(2)-symmetric ground state.

-Injecting the uniform solution into Eq. (\ref{eq: EOM delta}), the dimerization pattern becomes $\Delta(x) = - \Delta_0 (-1)^{m+n}=\pm \Delta_0$, consistent with the abovementioned doubly-degenerated Pieierls-dimerized ground state.
-Due to our definition Eq. (\ref{eq:E_gs}), the energy of these configurations is zero and independent of $m,n$ and therefore independent of the sign of the dimerization parameter, reflecting the doubly-degenerate nature of the uniformly Peierls-dimerized groundstate of tPA mentioned earlier.
+Substituing the uniform solution into Eq. (\ref{eq: EOM delta}), the dimerization pattern becomes $\Delta(x) = - \Delta_0 (-1)^{m_c+m_s}=\pm \Delta_0$.
+Due to our definition, the energy of these configurations is zero and independent of $m_c,m_s$ and therefore independent of the sign of the dimerization parameter, reflecting the doubly-degenerate nature of the uniformly Peierls-dimerized groundstate of tPA mentioned earlier.